Algorithms for singularities and real structures of weak Del Pezzo surfaces: Algorithm for C1 root subsystems classification

 Algorithm~\ref{alg:f1_geo_basis} is correct.

 \begin{proof} The set $Z_0$ is constructed using Dynkin's Algorithm, which recursively adds the negative of maximal roots of sub diagrams.
 This ensures independently of existing classifications that all isomorphism classes of root subsystems is reached in $Z_0$.
-The set $Z_i$ for $i>0$ are contructed such that each equivalence class of root subsystems has a geometric C1 label.
+The set $Z_i$ for $i>0$ are constructed such that each equivalence class of root subsystems has a geometric C1 label.
 The set $Z_1$ forms a basis for the root system of Dynkin type $E_8$.
-If we apply the algorithm using only $Z_0$ and $Z_1$ then the output contains C1 labels which are not geometric.
+If we apply the algorithm using only $Z_0$ and $Z_1$ then the output contains C1 labels that are not geometric.
 We construct sets $Z_2$ and $Z_3$ such that each of these non-geometric C1 labels is represented by a geometric C1 label.
 The root subsystem $4A_2$ in $E_8$ requires extra attention (see Example~\ref{ex:f1_exm_degree_one}) and leads to the labels of $Z_3$.
-From Proposition~\ref{prop:f1_C_K} it follows that no two C1 labels in in $T$ represent isomorphic root subsystems of an irreducible root system.
+From Proposition~\ref{prop:f1_C_K} it follows that no two C1 labels in Table~\ref{tab:f1_C1} represent isomorphic root subsystems of an irreducible root system.
 When the rank is 3 then we consider root subsystems of a reducible root system $A_1+A_2$.
-We have to make an explicit check for two non-isomorphic root subsystems of Dynkin type $A_1$.
-It can be verified by known classifications (see for example \cite{dol1}) that each isomorphism class of root subsystems is represented by an element of $T$.
-The author would like to thank Ulrich Derenthal for pointing out the missing $A_1$ case when the rank equals $3$. \end{proof} \end{proposition} The output of Algorithm~\ref{alg:f1_geo_basis} is in Table~\ref{tab:f1_C1}.
+We have to make an explicit check for two non-isomorphic root subsystems of Dynkin type $A_1$. \end{proof} \end{proposition}

-In order to motivate the following sections in relation with the previously described algorithm we give a flash forward before recalling some definitions of weak Del Pezzo surfaces.

-In \textsection\ref{sec:f1_linear_series} we will recall how to create a linear series in the projective plane with a prescribed set of base points.
-A linear series of degree 3 in the projective plane, with for example 5 generic base points defines a parametrization of the anticanonical model of a weak Del Pezzo surface ${\textrm{X}}$ of degree 4.
-Now if three base points lie on a line, and the remaining base points are generic then this corresponds to an effective minus two class.
-The Picard group of ${\textrm{X}}$ together with Betti numbers is determined by the set of effective minus two classes.
-If we assign indices to the 5 base points $p_1$, $\ldots$, $p_5$, then the C1 label $(\{1123\},5)$ denotes that the points $p_1$, $p_2$ and $p_3$ lie on a line and that $p_4$ and $p_5$ are in generic position.
-In Example~\ref{ex:f1_exm_degree_four} we will the result for the C1 label $(\{1123,45\},5)$.

-We will define the enhanced Picard group of ${\textrm{X}}$ to be the Picard group together with intersection product, Betti numbers and the anticanonical divisor.
-We recall that enhanced Picard groups of weak Del Pezzo surfaces are isomorphic if and only if the root subsystem associated to the effective minus two classes are isomorphic.

-Finally we consider an additional involution on the Picard group, which corresponds to a real structure.
-We will propose an algorithm to find up to ismorphism of real enhanced Picard groups an explicit description of the real structures.
-As an application we classify in Example~\ref{ex:f1_real} the real families of conics of anticanonical models of real weak Del Pezzo surface of degree 4.